kevinpurdy/kevinpurdy.github.io/_posts/2020-11-11-home_assistant.markdown

 Let's get into it.

-## Get a Pi, flash an image, boot it up
+### Get a Pi and some stuff

-At the moment, you can run Home Assistant on a Raspberry Pi 3B or 3B+, a 4B, a Tinkerboard, Odroid, or Intel NUC.
-If you're reading this far after fall 2020, or you're not sure, check the [installation page](https://www.home-assistant.io/hassio/installation/).
+As I write this, you can run Home Assistant on a Raspberry Pi 3B or 3B+, a 4B, a Tinkerboard, Odroid, or Intel NUC.
+If you're reading this long after fall 2020, or if you're not sure, check the [installation page](https://www.home-assistant.io/hassio/installation/).
 Note that the easy, default installation takes over your Pi and does not give you a desktop to work with; everything is managed through a web broswer.
 There are ways of [running Home Assistant in a Docker](https://www.home-assistant.io/docs/installation/docker/) or, probably, as a service, but I'm not getting into them here.
-I like the simplicity of a tiny device, doing one thing, plugged into a router.
+I like the simplicity of a tiny device, doing one thing, plugged into ethernet.

-Yes, a router.
+If you're buying a new Pi, you should probably buy a kit rather than just the board.
+You want a power supply and case at a minimum.
+Some kits come with heat sinks--nice, but not strictly necessary.
+You'll need a micro SD card, too; some kits come with one, or you can buy one.
+Home Assistant says you should get one that is rated Application Class 2.
+Probably not a bad idea, probably [not strictly necessary](https://www.jeffgeerling.com/blog/2019/a2-class-microsd-cards-offer-no-better-performance-raspberry-pi).
+You don't need a USB keyboard and mouse, or even a micro-HDMI cable or dongle, though having those isn't an awful idea.

+Oh, and, yes, an ethernet cable.
 A Home Assistant setup, and a Pi in general, works a lot easier if you can plug it into your network using an ethernet cord.
 For most people, this means setting it up near their home router.
-Otherwise, an attached ethernet port, a network extender, power

-***

-[^1]: Google Home's app is probably the closest you can get to Home Assistant without actually setting up Home Assistant, but trying to remove duplicates, set up "rooms," and work out a bunch of phrases to say to Google Assistant to manage my devices is exactly what drove me to look for this alternative.
+If you don't have a working ethernet cord to plug in, you can follow [step 4 on the Installation page](https://www.home-assistant.io/getting-started/) to set up Wi-Fi.
+The setup isn't too bad; it's the chance for Wi-Fi hiccups that's a pain.

+### Flash it

+[Balena Etcher](https://www.balena.io/etcher/) is great software.
+Download it, install it, open it on any computer, Windows, Mac, or even Linux.
+Download the [right Home Assistant image for your Pi](https://www.home-assistant.io/hassio/installation/).
+On the left-most side of Balena, pick that file.
+In the midddle section, choose the micro SD card.
+Hit the Flash button, and let Balena do its thing.

+When you've got your card flashed, put it in the Pi.
+Plug the ethernet cable into the Pi (or put the USB stick with the Wi-Fi setup in it, or modify the SD card with the Wi-Fi details, detailed in [step 3 here](https://www.home-assistant.io/hassio/installation/)).
+Plug in the Pi's power cable, and when you then plug it into the Pi, it will boot up (a little orange-red light shows this).

+### Set it up

+Here's where it might seem weird.
+On most Raspberry Pi setups, you want to have the Pi connected to a TV or monitor, and have a USB keyboard and mouse ready to walk through an initial setup.
+Home Assistant, once you've flashed it and it boots up, is managed through a browser.

+Give Home Assistant some time to boot up.
+When it's awake, it downloads updates to its system, which can take a while.
+After 5-10 minutes, open a browser on another computer/tablet/whatever and, while you're connected to the same network as the Pi, try to browse to `homeassistant.local:81223`.
+If it works, you see the Home Assistant setup screen.